Marcelo Cirino

-Marcelo Cirino da Silva (born 22 January 1992 in Maringá) is a Brazilian footballer who plays as a forward for Athletico Paranaense.
+Marcelo Cirino da Silva (born 22 January 1992) is a Brazilian professional footballer who plays as a winger.
 He previously had played for Atlético Paranaense, winning the Brazilian Série A best newcomer award in 2013 and Vitória.

 Career

 Born in Maringá, Paraná, Marcelo graduated from Atlético Paranaense's youth setup.

 Atlético Paranaense

 Cirino made his professional debut on 7 June 2009, playing the last 30 minutes of a 0–4 home loss against Atlético Mineiro for the Série A championship.

-Marcelo scored his first goal on 15 November, netting his side's only in a 1–2 away defeat against Fluminense.
+Marcelo scored his first goal on 15 November, netting his side's only in a 2–1 away defeat against Fluminense.
 He was also mainly a backup in the following campaign, appearing in only ten matches.

 Vitória (loan)

-On 15 March 2011 Marcelo was loaned to Vitória, in a season-long deal.
+On 15 March 2011, Marcelo was loaned to Vitória, in a season-long deal.
 As third-choice, he contributed with 15 appearances and one goal.

 Atlético Paranaense return

 Marcelo returned to Furacão in January 2012, and was an undisputed starter during the club's promotion campaign from Série B, scoring 16 goals and being top scorer.
 He was also an important attacking unit in the following year, being mostly deployed as a right winger and scoring seven goals, being awarded the tournament's best newcomer.

-On 15 January 2014 Marcelo signed a new two-year deal with the club.
+On 15 January 2014, Marcelo signed a new two-year deal with the club.